Move-In Checklist

 The University of Minnesota’s notification system sends alerts when an emergency or dangerous situation poses an immediate threat to campus. - 624-WALK

-A free service where you can have a campus security officer will walk or bike with you to and from campus locations and nearby adjacent neighborhoods.
+A free service where you can have a campus security officer walk or bike with you to and from campus locations and nearby adjacent neighborhoods.
 Escorts are available at any time. - Gopher Chauffeur

 A program that provides free rides to students during the night. - RAVE Escort App